 Before starting Coverage Critic, I spent a few years with the charity evaluator GiveWell as a research analyst.
 For most of my time with GiveWell, I was the point person for the organization’s cost-effectiveness models.

-I’m a huge fan of transparency and a big believer in the potential of a free and open internet.
+I’m a huge fan of transparency and a big believer in a free and open internet.
 In my view, humanity has still only scratched the surface of the internet’s potential.

 - The Bureau of Labor Statistics 2018 Consumer Expenditure Survey suggested the average household had 2.5 members and a mean annual expenditure on cellular phone service of $1,188.
 Projecting those numbers onto the U.S. population gives a ballpark estimate of the 2018 consumer expenditure on cell phone service at about 150 billion dollars.